cherokee-rose/testing-js-practice/README.md

-# testing-js-practice
-Testing JS code with Jest framework.
+# Testing JS with Jest